 Some infographics also show further statistics or data based on the input entered by the user.
-This makes infographics unique in their value-add, as the content is way beyond just “informing,” but is interactive and directly relevant to the user.
+This makes them unique in their value-add, as the content is way beyond just “informing,” but is interactive and directly relevant to the user.

 In many cases, infographics are the neat way of presenting data which is otherwise overwhelming.
 Many numbers and figures are just that to people – numbers.
 They don’t carry meaning beyond being just one more number.
 Infographics, when made cleverly, illustrate what that number really means or implies.

 For example, saying that 6 million Jews died in the Holocaust may sound like just another figure.
 But saying that this is enough people to fill 100 Olympic size stadiums, suddenly adds weight to that figure.
 Infographics present such visualizations of data in a digestible and creative way.

 Infographics are the most unique and flexible content type, (Infographics for Instagram or Pinterest) in that they can be easily mixed and matched with other content types, as well as have an independent existence and utility.